Certified Translation

 - Certified Portuguese translation through translators accepted by Portuguese Embassy Delhi, AIMA, and Ordem bodies

-- Translation prepared after apostille so apostille stamp and pre-MEA seal are translated together
+- Translation prepared after apostille so apostille stamp and government check before MEA seal are translated together

-- One continuous chain (apostille plus Portuguese translation) rather than two separate handoffs
+- One continuous sequence (apostille plus Portuguese translation) rather than two separate handoffs

 Need a quick translation quote?